We're Only Human (film)

 We're Only Human is a 1935 American crime drama film directed by James Flood from a screenplay by Rian James.
 Starring Preston Foster, Jane Wyatt, and James Gleason, it was released by RKO Radio Pictures on December 27, 1935.
+The film is based on Husk, a 1935 story in The Saturday Evening Post, by Thomas Walsh.

 Plot

 A police detective and his girlfriend try to catch an escaped gangster.